Research assistant workflow

 When to use a research assistant workflow

-It is less useful for simple factual questions with a single stable answer.
-In those cases, adding multiple stages may create more overhead than value.
+For simple factual questions, adding multiple stages may create more overhead than value.

 Core workflow stages